Sebastián Miranda

 Sebastián Miguel Miranda Córdova (born 26 August 1980) is a Chilean football manager and former player who played as a defender.
-He is the current manager of Universidad de Chile's youth sides.
+He currently works in the technical staff of the Chile national youth teams.

 Club career

 Unión Española

 Miranda began his professional career in 1996 after joining the Unión Española youth team.
 In 1998, he was called up to Unión Española's first team, who were then coached by Guillermo Yávar.
 The 1999 season marked the arrival of Juvenal Olmos as coach.
 He sent Miranda on loan to Ñublense, then of the Chilean Third Division, in order for him to gain first team experience.
 He remained there for two years until being recalled by Unión Española in preparation for their 2001 season in Primera Division.
 He made his first team debut for Unión Española in the 2001 season against Colo-Colo, and became a regular starter for Union for the next years.
 In 2004, he was named co-captain prior to the team's Apertura campaign.

 During the 2005 Apertura, Miranda played a key role in guiding Unión Española to the 2005 Torneo Apertura.
-However, Miranda had already agreed a loan to Red Bull Salzburg of Austria for the rest of the 2005-2006 European season, preventing him in partaking in the 2005 Apertura play-offs, where Unión Española won their sixth national title in team history.
+However, Miranda had already agreed a loan to Red Bull Salzburg of Austria for the rest of the 2005–2006 European season, preventing him in partaking in the 2005 Apertura play-offs, where Unión Española won their sixth national title in team history.
 Miranda made only 4 appearances for Salzburg before returning to Unión Española after the season's end.
 In 2006, he stayed with Unión Española throughout the 2006 Apertura before being sold to rivals Universidad Católica at the start of the 2006 Clausura.

 Universidad Católica

 After his transfer to UC, Miranda started in 11 games in defense during the Clausura, before injuring his ACL in his right knee, an injury that would keep him out for 9 months.
-He would go on to miss the 2006 Torneo Clasura where Universidad Católica would bow out during the playoffs and all of the 2007 Apetura and its Torneo where Universidad Católica lost to Colo-Colo in the final.
+He would go on to miss the 2006 Torneo Clasura where Universidad Católica would bow out during the playoffs and all of the 2007 Apertura and its Torneo where Universidad Católica lost to Colo-Colo in the final.
 He made his return during the 2007 Clausura where he made 11 appearances, 4 from the bench.
 Again, UC lost in the playoffs, after which, he left the club.

 Return to Unión Española

 In the off season, Miranda returned to Unión Española where he became a fixture in the back.
 After the retirement of José Luis Sierra before the 2009 Apertura he was named the new club captain.
-The team narrowly missed out on the title that season, losing to Universidad de Chile 3-2 on aggregate in the 2009 Torneo Apertura Finals.
-Because of their runners up finish, Unión Española qualified for the 2009 Copa Sudamericana, where they were eliminated by Vélez Sársfield in the Round of 16 by an aggregate score of 5-4.
+The team narrowly missed out on the title that season, losing to Universidad de Chile 3–2 on aggregate in the 2009 Torneo Apertura Finals.
+Because of their runners up finish, Unión Española qualified for the 2009 Copa Sudamericana, where they were eliminated by Vélez Sársfield in the Round of 16 by an aggregate score of 5–4.
 He continued to captain the side until the end of their 2010 Clausura.